srcansiz/eventor/README.md

-## Event Yarat
+## Eventor

-Event yarat is a library to generate random events by given parameters for test purposes of micro services, data pipelines.
+Eventor is a module to generate random events by given parameters for testing micro services and pipeline over bounded or unbounded data streams

 ### Status
 Under development.